 The fourth season of the beloved shonen Haikyuu!! ended last December and left us all on a pretty hype note of a cliffhanger.
 While a large number of fans have been patiently waiting for the announcement of the fifth season so they can finally see the much-awaited battle at the trash heap, a huge number of fans have moved towards reading the manga.

 The Haikyuu manga series has now sold a whopping 4 million copies in Japan just between the December of last year and this September.
-The manga is currently the tenth best-selling manga series of 2021 so far in Japan even though volume 45 aka the final volume came out back in July 2020.
+The manga is currently the 10th best-selling manga series of 2021 so far in Japan during this fiscal year even though volume 45 aka the final volume came out back in July 2020.

 The Haikyuu manga series sold 725,805 copies in January alone.

-The Haikyuu manga sold 725,805 copies in January while approximately selling 294,000 copies in February.
+The Haikyuu manga sold 725,805 copies in January while approximately selling 294,000 copies the following month.
 The series continued its hot streak in the months to come selling over 425,000 and 265,000 copies respectively in March and April.